jandry/windowscontactsbirthday/README.md

 windowsbirthday
 ===============

-Application that uses windows contact information to show birthday
+Application that uses Windows Contacts information to show birthday It is based on http://contacts.codeplex.com/ API